abelardopardo/ontask_b/docs/_sources/Scenarios/scenario_02/index.rst.txt

    #.
 Now, and this is the crucial step, we are going to mark these
       paragraphs with one of the previously defined conditions.
 Select and highlight the paragraph to the students in the FASS program.
-Then click in the arrow next to the condition named *Student in FASS* and select the option *Insert in text*.
+Then click on the arrow next to the condition named *Student in FASS* and select the option *Insert in text*.
 The text should now be surrounded by the strings ``{% if Student in FASS %}`` and ``{% endif %}``.

    #.
 Repeat the same procedure now with the three remaining paragraphs.
-Select the text and then click in the appropriate condition.
+Select the text and then click on the appropriate condition.
 The final result should be similar to the one shown in the following figure.

       .. figure:: /scaptures/scenario_02_text_all_conditions.png
          :align: center